ppaczek04/Machine_Learning_projects/Data_Classification_And_Regression_In_Keras_Tensorflow/readme.md

-# Breast Cancer Classification with SVM models
+# 🧠 Image Classification & Regression with Neural Networks in Keras

 ## 📌 Overview
-This project demonstrates the application of **Support Vector Machine (SVM)** models for both classification and regression using real-world and synthetic datasets.
-It uses the `scikit-learn` library to train, evaluate, and visualize model performance under various preprocessing conditions, including feature scaling and hyperparameter tuning.
+This project demonstrates how to apply **neural networks using Keras and TensorFlow** to two key machine learning tasks:

+1. **Image Classification** – using the Fashion MNIST dataset.
+2. **Regression** – predicting California housing prices based on multiple input features.

+The models are trained and evaluated using the `Sequential` API in Keras, and their performance is visualized using **TensorBoard**.
+We also explore how different model architectures impact training outcomes.

+---

-## 🧭 Introduction
+## 🧭 Project Structure
-The project is divided into three main parts:

-1. **Breast Cancer Classification** – the core component of this project, where a linear SVM model is trained to distinguish between malignant and benign tumors.
-2. **Iris Species Classification** – BONUS: binary classification task that determines whether a flower belongs to the *Iris Virginica* species.
-3. **SVM-based Regression** – BONUS: section where both `LinearSVR` and `SVR` are used to perform polynomial regression on synthetically generated data.

-Each section highlights different aspects of SVM models — from linear classification and feature scaling to model complexity and hyperparameter tuning.
+1. **Image Classification** (Fashion MNIST):
+   - Normalize image data to `[0, 1]`
+   - Build a 3-layer dense neural network
+   - Train and validate with `TensorBoard` logging
+   - Save trained model to `fashion_clf.keras`

+2. **Regression Task** (California Housing Dataset):
+   - Load and split data into training, validation, and test sets
+   - Normalize features using a `Normalization` layer
+   - Train multiple models with different architectures:
+     - 100/50/20
+     - 20/50/100
+     - 50/50/50
+   - Use `EarlyStopping` to prevent overfitting
+   - Visualize training in TensorBoard
+   - Save models as `reg_housing_1.keras`, `reg_housing_2.keras`, etc.

+---

 ## 🔍 Key Features

-- **Classification with LinearSVC**:
-  - Predicting **malignant vs. benign tumors** using selected features from the Breast Cancer dataset.
-  - Recognizing **Iris Virginica** species vs. other species using petal dimensions.
-- **Feature Scaling Impact**:
+- **Fashion MNIST Classification**
+  - Multi-class classification (10 categories)
+  - Uses ReLU and Softmax activations
-  - Comparison of model accuracy **with and without** feature normalization.
+  - Visual inspection of predictions and labels

-- **Regression with SVR**:
-  - Fitting a 4th-degree polynomial using `LinearSVR` with polynomial features.
-  - Comparing performance with standard `SVR` using a polynomial kernel.
-- **Visualization**:
+- **California Housing Regression**
-  - Plotting **decision boundaries** for classification tasks.
-  - Plotting **regression curves** for SVR models.
-- **Hyperparameter Tuning**:
+  - Mean Squared Error and Root Mean Squared Error as loss/metric
-  - Using `GridSearchCV` to improve regression accuracy through optimal `C` and `coef0` selection.
+  - Normalization layer to improve convergence
+  - TensorBoard logging for every model run
+  - EarlyStopping to prevent unnecessary training

+- **TensorBoard Support**
+  - Real-time logging of loss and metrics
+  - Easy comparison of different architectures

+- **Model Saving**
+  - All models saved in `.keras` format for easy reuse or deployment

+---

-## 📂 Project Structure
+## 📂 File Summary

-- breast_cancer_classification_with_SVM_models.ipynb  -->  Jupyter Notebook with code & analysis
+- data_classification_and_regression_in_Keras_Tensorflow.ipynb  -->  Jupyter Notebook with code & analysis
-- breast_cancer_classification_with_SVM_models.py     -->  Python file with code & analysis
+- data_classification_and_regression_in_Keras_Tensorflow.py     -->  Python file with code & analysis
-- readme.md                            -->  Project description
-- requirements.txt                     -->  Dependencies (if applicable)
+- requirements.txt – Python dependencies
+- README.md – project overview and usage guide

+---

 ## 🛠️ Installation & Setup
 To run this project locally, follow these steps: